NFOK19003U Foodomics and Plant Foods

 Content

-Foodomics & Plant Foods is a multidisciplinary course covering a broad domain of scientific methods applied to the analysis of small molecules in plant foods and other biological samples.
-The course introduces the basics of the foodomics, which is the research field investigating molecular composition of foods and their impact on human health and wellbeing.
-Students will learn how molecular profiles of foods are screened using analytical platforms.
-The course will cover analytical platforms including Gas Chromatography-Mass Spectrometry (GC-MS), Liquid Chromatography-Mass Spectrometry (LC-MS) and Proton (1H) Nuclear Magnetic Resonance (NMR) spectroscopy that are most often used to screen foods and human biofluids (blood, urine, and faecal).
-The course also covers design of foodomics/metabolomics experiments, from sample preparation to data acquisition and data pre-processing/analysis.
+Foodomics & Plant Foods is a multidisciplinary course that encompasses a wide range of scientific methods applied to the analysis of small molecules in plant foods and other biological samples.
+The course introduces the fundamentals of foodomics, a research field focused on investigating the molecular composition of foods and their impact on human health and well-being.
+Students will learn how to conduct small molecule analysis using various analytical platforms.
+The course covers key techniques, including Gas Chromatography-Mass Spectrometry (GC-MS), Liquid Chromatography-Mass Spectrometry (LC-MS), and proton (1H) Nuclear Magnetic Resonance (NMR) spectroscopy—methods frequently employed for molecular screening of complex samples such as foods and human biofluids (blood, urine, and feces).

 Learning Outcome

-The main aim of the course is to learn the state-of-the-art methods applied in high-throughput screening of small molecules in plant foods and other biological samples.
-Students will learn how to design, optimize, and evaluate foodomics/metabolomics protocols.
-Students will also learn data pre-processing methods to convert complex/raw data from analytical instruments into an annotated metabolite table.
-This will be achieved through hands-on training on foodomics/metabolomics data processing software.
-Finally, students will be familiarized with most common data analysis methods applied on foodomics/metabolomics datasets.
+The primary goal of this course is to equip students with state-of-the-art methods used in the high-throughput screening of small molecules in plant foods and other biological samples.
+Students will learn to design, optimize, and evaluate foodomics/metabolomics protocols, as well as apply data pre-processing techniques to convert complex raw data from analytical instruments into annotated metabolite tables.
+This will be accomplished through hands-on training using specialized foodomics/metabolomics data processing software for identification and quantification of metabolites.
+Additionally, students will be introduced to common data analysis methods applied in modern data science.

-• Describe principles of GC-MS, LC-MS and 1H NMR, and their applications in foodomics
+• Describe the principles of GC-MS, LC-MS, and 1H NMR, and their applications in foodomics.

-• Reflect on the advantages and disadvantages of GC-MS, LC-MS and 1H NMR
+• Reflect on the advantages and limitations of GC-MS, LC-MS, and 1H NMR techniques.

-• Identify suitable analytical platforms and methods for detection of one or more classes of substances
+• Identify appropriate analytical platforms and methods for detecting specific classes of substances.

-• Describe foodomics data pre-processing and data analysis methods
+• Explain foodomics data pre-processing and data analysis methods.

-• Interpret, discuss and adapt foodomics/metabolomics methods from the literature
+• Interpret, discuss, and adapt foodomics/metabolomics methods from the scientific literature.

-• Apply statistical analysis of foodomics/metabolomics datasets according to a pre-defined scientific question
+• Apply statistical analysis to foodomics/metabolomics datasets in response to predefined scientific questions.

 See Absalon for a list of course literature